deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 This was by way of being a reward for special success, and Goruu could barely contain his gratitude, but the Firefangs prized emotional control and maturity, so he settled for a compsed "Thank you, Father.
 Good luck with the ambassadors."

-"More fool the others for making us need *luck*."
-Father Amren practically spat the word.
+"More fool the others for making us need *luck."* Father Amren practically spat the word.

 "They can't possibly believe that concealing the existence of the Great Hunt and the jettison order will do anything but harm in the long run, can they?"
 Goruu asked.